THE K2 KOREAN DRAMA REVIEW

 THE MAGIC MIRROR WITH A SCI-FI TWIST

-On a side note, I also loved the version of the magic mirror in this retelling, a cool sci-fi invention called “The Mirror” and can spy on people with unique technology created by Yoo Jin.
+I loved the version of the magic mirror in this retelling, a cool sci-fi invention called “The Mirror” that can spy on people with unique technology created by Yoo Jin.

-The mirror is a clever twist on the fairy tale and would work well in an American remake.
+The mirror is a smart twist on the fairy tale and would work well in an American remake.
 Think Snow White meets Person of Interest.

-Overall, while the central romance is eye-rolling and frustrating, watch for good action scenes, swoony chemistry between Yoo Jin and Je Ha, and a fabulous performance from Song Yoon Ah as the dynamic Choi Yoo Jin, the “wicked queen.”
+Overall, while the central romance is eye-rolling and frustrating and lacking some romantic drama instinct, watch for good action scenes, swoony chemistry between Yoo Jin and Je Ha, and a fabulous performance from Song Yoon Ah as the dynamic Choi Yoo Jin, the wife of a presidential candidate (or the “wicked queen”).

 Content Note: TV-14 (mild).